Sérignan-du-Comtat

-Sérignan-du-Comtat ([seʁiɲɑ̃ dy kɔ̃ta]; Serinhan dau Comtat) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Sérignan-du-Comtat ([seʁiɲɑ̃ dy kɔ̃ta]; Serinhan dau Comtat) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+Until 1944, it was known simply as Sérignan.
+In 2020, it had a population of 2,856.

+On 1 January 2017, together with a number of neighbouring communes, it was transferred from the arrondissement of Avignon to the arrondissement of Carpentras.

 The entomologist Jean-Henri Fabre (1823–1915) died in Sérignan-du-Comtat.